OF IMTS EQUIPMENT

 CLICK HERE FOR MORE PHOTOS OF SYSTCOMS AND NOVATEL EQUIPMENT

 Xilex was located at 2540 Hartnell Avenue in Redding, California and manufactured a variety of multi-featured mobile telephones from approximately 1980-85.
-The company was formed by Steven Inness, designer, and Fred Ashe.
+The company was formed by Steven Inness (deceased,) designer, and Fred Ashe.
 The Transcon mobile telephone mentioned in a later chapter was actually the last Xilex design and there is also a Xilex phone which looks physically identical to the Transcon.
 Xilex manufactured at least eight models of mobile telephone and some dozen variations, not including the VHF, UHF and 800 MHz differences.
+The Xilex radio package sections were, in my opinion, rather crude looking modifications of standard mobile radios.

 The processor in the logic board of the early models were Intel 8085 based, later OKI 80C85, and finally National NSC800.